DaniloLyra/danilolyra.github.io/_pages/cv.md

 Personal Information
 ======
-- Male, Brazilian (also have Italian Citizenship), Married (no kids), Birth: 07/03/1989.
+- Male, Brazilian (also has Italian Citizenship), Married (no kids), Birth: 07/03/1989.
 - I like playing sports (football, volley, and basketball), running, and outdoor activities.

 Education